MacCumber History, Family Crest & Coats of Arms

 The MacCumber surname comes from the Gaelic MacComaidh, which is in turn from MacThomaidh or MacThom.
 The same Gaelic names have often been Anglicized Thomson.

 The surname MacCumber was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times.

 Early History of the MacCumber family

-Another 180 words (13 lines of text) covering the years 1526, 1571, and 1587 are included under the topic Early MacCumber History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCumber research.
+Another 125 words (9 lines of text) covering the years 1526, 1571, and 1587 are included under the topic Early MacCumber History in all our PDF Extended History products and printed products wherever possible.